Leg Discoloration Specialist

 Leg discoloration could be the sign of varicose veins, spider veins, peripheral arterial disease, or another blood vessel disorder.
-At Premier Vein & Vascular in Tampa and Largo, Florida, board-certified vascular surgeon Saleem Saiyad, MD, Nestor Guerrero, ARNP-C, and their expert team offer vascular and endovascular treatments for leg discoloration and its underlying cause.
+At Premier Vein & Vascular in Tampa and Largo, Florida, Nestor Guerrero, ARNP-C and the expert team offer vascular and endovascular treatments for leg discoloration and its underlying cause.
 Schedule an appointment at the nearest office by phone or online today to learn more about your options.

 Leg discoloration can result from a vein disorder, causing parts of your leg to change color.
 Vein problems associated with leg discoloration include: